 Our Favorite Poolside Cocktails

-With Labor Day weekend upon us, and many more warm weekends that simply call us to the pool, we thought it’d be fun to share 5 of our favorite poolside cocktails.
-These adult beverages are simply perfect to compliment those days (or evenings) when our year-round tropical weather is calling your name when it comes to dipping your toes in the pool or taking a leisurely swim with friends or family.
+With summer upon us, and many more warm weekends that simply call us to the pool, we thought it’d be fun to share 5 of our favorite poolside cocktails.
+These adult beverages are simply perfect to complement those days (or evenings) when our year-round tropical weather is calling your name when it comes to dipping your toes in the pool or taking a leisurely swim with friends or family.

 Even if you’re not usually a fan of gin, this refreshing, mildly flavored summer cocktail will hit the spot when you need something cool to sip in your favorite swimsuit.
 Here’s what you’ll need: